AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors/request-course.rst

        not.

    * *
      * 9a.
-Start date - course is in private mode before this
+Public date - course automatically becomes public on this date (until then, students can't see it).

    * *
      * 9b.
-End date - course is in private mode after this
+Hide date - course automatically goes back to private mode on this date. (it's fine and recommended to give a long buffer here).

    * *
      * 9c.
-Archive date - course goes into "archive" mode after this time, no longer visible to instructors.
+Archive date - course goes into "archive" mode after this time, gets hidden from instructors, too.

    * *
      * 9a.
 Delete date - data removed.
-Not automatic, contacts will get an email to confirm.
+Not automatic, contacts will get an email to confirm (we aren't crazy).

 A course environment consists of (comment on any specifics here):